 https://maps.app.goo.gl/g7b7k4KoLK9GPdpb7

-Formerly known at the Student Services Building, but commonly referred to as The Hub when it opened in 1950, this was the site of a 1973 concert by Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench), who performed on the lawn behind The Hub.
+Formerly known at the Student Services Building, but commonly referred to as The Hub when it opened in 1950.
+Inside The Hub was the site of numerous concerts by local bands in the early 1970s, including Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench).

-This location was also the site of a 1972 concert by Road Turkey (with future Heartbreaker Stan Lynch).
+Also performing here was Road Turkey (with future Heartbreaker Stan Lynch).

 2129 Museum Rd, Gainesville, FL 32603